 In a short post, such as this one, there are only three images.
-Move onto a longer post, however, and you can expect the number of images to reach 10 or more.
+Move onto their longer posts, however, and you can expect the number of images to reach 10 or more.

-7. Moz – The Use of Case Studies
+5. Moz – Success Focus: the Use of Case Studies

 If you understand the importance of publishing unique, useful content, you should realize that case studies can be your best friend.

-Moz takes this to a whole new level, publishing case studies that works of art.
+Moz takes this to a whole new level, publishing case studies that are works of art.

-However, the use of a case study allowed for greater depth, screenshots with examples and a strategy for others to fall back on.
+The use of case studies allows for greater depth, screenshots with examples, and a strategy for readers to copy.

-8. TopRank Marketing – Social Marketing, Social Proof
+6. TopRank Marketing – Success Focus: Social Marketing, Social Proof

 You may understand the power of social media marketing, but that doesn’t mean you are making life easy on your readers and taking advantage of every strategy that is available to you.